Serbian, Kosovo prime ministers have rare talks, to meet again

 But talks on cooperation, mediated by the EU, have been slow to show sufficient results, costing Serbia an opportunity to start accession negotiations with the 27-nation bloc this year.

-EU foreign policy chief Catherine Ashton said after hosting Kosovo Prime Minister Hashim Thaci and Serbian counterpart Ivica Dacic for more than an hour in Brussels on Friday that the talks were held in a “constructive atmosphere”.
+EU foreign policy chief Catherine Ashton said after hosting Kosovo Prime Minister Hashim Thaci and Serbian counterpart Ivica Dacic for over an hour in Brussels on Friday that the talks were held in a “constructive atmosphere”.

 “We agreed to continue the dialogue for the normalization of relations between the two sides and both committed to working together,” she said in a statement.
 “We will meet again soon.”